 - Backup starts automatically: If the organization's device backup settings include a default file selection and at least one destination configured to auto-start, then backup starts immediately upon signing into the Code42 app.

 - Backup does not start automatically: If the organization's device backup settings do not include a default file selection and at least one destination configured to auto start, then upon signing into the Code42 app, users are prompted to finish creating their backup set.

 Device backup settings and the Code42 app

 Find device backup settings in the Code42 app

 Backup settings are arranged to improve usability in version 6.
 The most-frequently-accessed user settings are available from the device's Details view.
 Settings that users need less frequently, like Network settings, are grouped under Device preferences.

 Settings in the Code42 console have not been moved.
 Consequently, settings in the Code42 app no longer mirror their location in the administration console as closely as they did in earlier versions.

 Advanced settings removed from the Code42 app

-Some advanced settings included in versions 4.x and earlier of the Code42 app are removed in version 6.
-The removed settings have limited utility for the majority of users and can cause unintended consequences.
+Some advanced settings that were included in versions 4.x and earlier of the Code42 app are removed in version 6.
+The removed settings have limited utility for the majority of users and changing them could cause unintended consequences.